 Kings center DeMarcus Cousins receives automatic suspension

-Sacramento Kings forward DeMarcus Cousins, left, glares at referee Tyler Ford after he was called for his second technical could during the second half of an NBA basketball game against the Chicago Bulls Monday, Feb.
-6, 2017, in Sacramento, Calif.
-The Bulls won 112-107.
+Sacramento Kings forward DeMarcus Cousins, left, and Golden State Warriors forward Andre Iguodala scramble after the ball during the second half of an NBA basketball game Saturday, Feb.
+4, 2017, in Sacramento, Calif.
+The Ki...
+Florida massacre: Some Pulse nightclub patrons upset they aren't receiving money from a $29.5 million victims' compensation fund after the worst mass shooting in modern U.S. history.

 Add your comments below